Bipolar Thermoelectric Josephson Engine

-Our work presents a paradigmatic fully-bipolar thermoelectric effect occurring in superconducting tunnel junctions, thereby unveiling the possibility for significant thermoelectricity also in PH symmetric systems \cite{Marchegiani2020}.
+Our work presents a fully-bipolar thermoelectric effect occurring in superconducting tunnel junctions, thereby unveiling the possibility for significant thermoelectricity also in PH symmetric systems \cite{Marchegiani2020}.
 Differently from conventional linear thermoelectric effects \cite{Ashcroft1976, Abrikosov1988}, when subject to a large thermal bias, our Josephson junctions show a remarkable \emph{bipolar} power generation, which stems from a non equilibrium-induced \emph{spontaneous} PH symmetry breaking.
-Indeed, the sign of the generated voltage depends on the bias history of the system for a given thermal gradient.
-In particular, our superconducting junctions yield thermovoltages up to about $\pm150\;\mu$V corresponding to a non-linear Seebeck coefficient $\mathcal{S}\simeq \pm300\;\mu$V/K. Strikingly, this value is $\sim 10^5$ times larger than the linear Seebeck coefficient of a normal metal at the same temperature.
+Indeed, the sign of the generated voltage depends on the bias history of the system for a given thermal gradientimposed across the structure only, since the electronic configuration cannot be changed in metallic superconductors.
+In particular, our superconducting junctions yield thermovoltages up to about $\pm150\;\mu$V corresponding to a nonlinear Seebeck coefficient $\mathcal{S}\simeq \pm300\;\mu$V/K. Strikingly, this value is $\sim 10^5$ times larger than the linear Seebeck coefficient of a normal metal, and is comparable to that achievable in a quantum dot \cite{Mani2009,Prete2019} operating at the same temperature.
 The integration of thermally-biased superconducting tunnel junctions in a properly designed Josephson interferometer \cite{Kemppinen2008,Fornieri2016} allows fine control of the thermoelectric effect via an external magnetic flux \cite{Marchegiani2020_3}, owing to the strong competition between the Josephson coupling and thermoelectricity.
 We then exploit the resulting bipolar thermoelectric Josephson engine \cite{Marchegiani2020_2} to power a generic load resistor kept at room temperature.
 In this configuration, a direct current injection has the double role of igniting the engine, and selecting its output polarity.
-The BTJE delivers up to $\sim 24$ fW corresponding to an areal output power density $\sim140$ mW/m$^2$ or, equivalently, to a power per conductance unit of $\sim 190$ pW/S. In addition, the circuit controlling the BTJE defines a hysteretic $IV$ characteristic, which can be exploited to realize a potentially-fast volatile thermoelectric memory cell written or erased by a bias current \cite{Patent}.
+The BTJE delivers up to $\sim 24$ fW corresponding to an areal output power density of $\sim140$ nW/mm$^2$ or, equivalently, to a power per conductance unit of $\sim 190$ pW/S. Therefore, the thermoelectric power could be naturally scaled in BTJE by increasing the junction size or through a multiple parallel configuration of several devices.
+In addition, the circuit controlling the BTJE defines a hysteretic $IV$ characteristic, which can be exploited to realize a potentially-fast volatile thermoelectric memory cell written or erased by a bias current \cite{Patent}.